cyrex562/imgui-rs/docs/BACKENDS.md

 You will likely be tempted to start by rewrite your own backend using your own custom/high-level facilities...<BR>
 Think twice!

-If you are new to Dear ImGui, first try using the existing backends as-is.
+If you are new to Dear Imgui, first try using the existing backends as-is.
 You will save lots of time integrating the library.
 You can LATER decide to rewrite yourself a custom backend if you really need to.
 In most situations, custom backends have less features and more bugs than the standard backends we provide.